Dr. Hilde G. Corneliussen

 Since 1998 I have worked at Humanistic Informatics and later Digital Culture at University of Bergen as PhD Fellow, Postdoc and later Associate Professor.
 I participated in designing courses in Humanistic Informatics/Digital Culture, teaching, supervision on BA, MA and PhD, and research in the field.
 For several years I was also engaged in administration of education at UiB, first as study coordinator for Digital Culture’s BA and MA programs (2009-2011), and then as Head of Education at Department of Linguistic, Literary and Aesthetic Studies, University of Bergen (2011-2013, 2015- ), with responsibility for a total of 10 different Bachelor degrees, 11 Master degrees, Ph.D. education and several internet based studies.
 Between autumn 2013 and summer 2015 I had a position as researcher at Vestlandsforsking / Western Norway Research Institute.

-Presently (2017) my main position is as Senior Researcher at Vestlandsforsking / Western Norway Research Institute, where I have been affiliated since 2013 with the research group “Technology and Society”.
+Since July 2016 I have had my main position at Vestlandsforsking / Western Norway Research Institute as Senior Researcher in the research group “Technology and Society”.
 Main research projects at VF have been in e-health and welfare technology, and in computer education and digital competence for children.
-From 2017 to 2021, I will lead one of four research areas for the Nordforsk financed Nordic Centre of Excellence with the long title “Beyond the gender paradox: Women’s careers in technology-driven research and innovation in and outside of academe” (short: NORDWIT), collaborating with the universities in Uppsala (main project leader) and Tampere.
-(Twitter: #Nordwit)
+From 2017 to 2021, I will lead one of four research areas for the Nordforsk financed Nordic Centre of Excellence NORDWIT with the long title “Beyond the gender paradox: Women’s careers in technology-driven research and innovation in and outside of academe”, collaborating with the universities in Uppsala (main project leader) and Tampere.
+(Twitter: #NordwitNCOE).
+Read the NORDWIT Blog.

 And I’m doing some other stuff too, when I’m not working